AI Architecture & Infrastructure

 The investigation took three days.
 The fix took two weeks.
 The loss of customer trust was immeasurable.

 Machine learning systems are fundamentally different from traditional software.
-In conventional applications, the source code is the product—version it, and you can reproduce any build.
-In ML systems, the 'product' is a complex constellation of artifacts: training data, preprocessing logic, model architecture, learned weights, inference parameters, threshold configurations, and runtime dependencies.
+In conventional applications, the source code is the product: version it, and you can reproduce any build.
+In ML systems, the 'product' is a complex constellation of artefacts: training data, preprocessing logic, model architecture, learned weights, inference parameters, threshold configurations, and runtime dependencies.

 The core challenges are interconnected:

-Reproducibility: Can you recreate the exact inference behavior from six months ago?
-Without explicit artifact management, the answer is almost always no.
+Reproducibility: Can you recreate the exact inference behaviour from six months ago?
+Without explicit artefact management, the answer is almost always no.

 Traceability: When something goes wrong, can you trace from a specific prediction back to the model version, training data, and configuration that produced it?